selimslab/selimslab.github.io/_NOTES/stem/technology/software-engineering/hacker-laws.md

 * With a sufficient number of users of an API, all observable behaviors of your system will be depended on by somebody.
 Hyrum's Law (The Law of Implicit Interfaces)

+* The technical boundaries of a system will reflect the structure of the organization.
+Conway's Law

 * The Law of Demeter,  "The Principle of Least Knowledge"

 * The Pareto Principle (The 80/20 Rule)